 - Find the questions the team is struggling to answer with the current platforms;

-- Identify the best platforms to get those answers;
+- Identify the best analytics platforms to get those answers;

-- Use Segment to send analytics data to the 3-4 best options;
+- Use Segment to send analytics data to the 3-4 best analytics platforms;

-- Hone in on the best platform and finalize implementation.
+- Hone in on the best analytics platform and finalize implementation.

 Analytics tools are becoming more and more specialized.
 There’s hundreds of smaller players that can do things larger platforms can’t do.
 Those can also be good options depending on your business needs.